 New Florida Residents

-Bring proof of identity (required for all owners), proof of Florida insurance, original out-of-state title, and the vehicle itself to our office.
+- Bring proof of identity (required for all owners), proof of Florida insurance, original out-of-state title, or registration if the vehicle is leased or you are making payments, and the vehicle itself to our office.
 We will verify the vehicle identification number (VIN) and note the mileage.

-VIN verification is required for all USED motor vehicles not currently titled in Florida, including trailers with a weight of 2,000 pounds or more.
-If you are unable to bring the vehicle, the VIN must be physically inspected by one of the following and documented on form HSMV 82040, Application for Certificate of Title With/Without Registration:
+- VIN verification is required for all USED motor vehicles not currently titled in Florida, including trailers with a weight of 2,000 pounds or more.
+If you are unable to bring the vehicle, the VIN must be physically inspected by one of the following and documented on form HSMV 82042: Vehicle Identification Number and Odometer Verification.

-1. A law enforcement officer from any state.
+- A law enforcement officer from any state, or

-3. A Florida DMV Compliance Examiner/Inspector, DMV or Tax Collector employee.
+- A Florida DMV Compliance Examiner/Inspector, DMV or Tax Collector employee, or

-4. A notary public commissioned by the state of Florida.
+- A notary public commissioned by the state of Florida, or